aidevnn/FiniteGroup/README.md

 ```

-## Now try disjunct 3-cycle and transposition.
+## Disjunct 3-cycle and transposition.

 ```
 var s5 = new Sn(5);
 Sn.DetailSn(s5.PCycle(3), s5.Tau(4, 5));
 ```

-and you will obtain a commutative group
+will produce a commutative group

 ```
 |G| = 6 in S5